botanical/botanical.github.io/about.md

 Most of her Software Engineering experience is in backend, and most of her professional technical writing experience is in API and Test documentation.

+When Jennifer is not coding or writing, she can be found making illustrations or meditating.

 Jennifer is a graduate of the University of California, San Diego (BS, Computer Science).

 <br/>